"

 2. Following the directions in the back matter, set up and vacuum filter approximately 100 mL of water (use a transfer pipet and wet the filter with a few mLs of your natural water sample).
 Record the appearance and smell (being careful to waft the fumes to your nose rather than to smell the product directly) of the filtrate (the water that passed through the filter) and anything stuck on the filter.

-3. AFTER starting the distillation, follow the directions on the test kits/strips to determine and record the concentrations of different impurities (nitrate, nitrite, carbonate, ammonia), hardness, and pH in the excess filtrate (~50 mL) and the excess original (unfiltered) sample (~50 mL).
+3. AFTER starting the distillation, follow the directions on the test kits/strips to determine and record the concentrations of different impurities (sulfate, nitrate, nitrite, carbonate, ammonia), hardness, and pH in the excess filtrate (~50 mL).
+You should also find the concentration of total dissolved solid (in ppm) using the conductivity meter (which you used in week 2) and the concentration of phosphate using the procedure specified below.

 Distillation